Taliban: Current education policy

 In September 2021, the government ordered primary schools to reopen for both sexes and announced plans to reopen secondary schools for male students, without committing to do the same for female students.
-While the Taliban stated that female college students will be able to resume higher education provided that they are segregated from male students (and professors, when possible), The Guardian noted that "if the high schools do not reopen for girls, the commitments to allow university education would become meaningless once the current cohort of students graduated."
-Higher Education Minister Abdul Baqi Haqqani said that female university students will be required to observe proper hijab, but did not specify if this required covering the face.
+While the Taliban stated that female college students would be able to resume higher education, provided that they were segregated from male students (and professors, when possible), The Guardian noted that failing to reopen high schools for girls could prevent women from being eligible for admission in higher education, thus rendering the Taliban government's pledge meaningless.
+Higher Education Minister Abdul Baqi Haqqani said that female university students would be required to observe a proper hijab, but did not specify whether this required covering the face.

-Kabul University reopened in February 2022, with female students attending in the morning and males in the afternoon.
-Other than the closure of the music department, few changes to the curriculum were reported.
-Female students were officially required to wear an abaya and a hijab to attend, although some wore a shawl instead.
+Kabul University reopened in February 2022, with female students attending in the morning and male students in the afternoon.
+Other than the closure of the music department, few changes to the curriculum have been reported.
+Women were officially required to wear an abaya and a hijab to attend, although some wore a shawl instead.
 Attendance was reportedly low on the first day.

-In March 2022, the Taliban abruptly halted plans to allow girls to resume secondary school education even when separated from males.
-At the time, The Washington Post reported that apart from university students, "sixth is now the highest grade girls may attend".
-The Afghan Ministry of Education cited the lack of an acceptable design for female student uniforms.
+In March 2022, the Taliban abruptly halted plans to allow girls to resume secondary school education, even when separated from males.
+At the time, The Washington Post reported that apart from university, sixth grade became the highest level of education attainable for girls in the Afghan educational system.
+The country's Ministry of Education cited the lack of an acceptable design for female student uniforms.

-On 20 December 2022, in violation of their prior promises, the Taliban banned female students from attending higher education institutions with immediate effect.
-The following day, 21 December 2022, the Taliban instituted a ban on all education for all girls and women around the country alongside a ban on female staff in schools, including teaching professions.
+On 20 December 2022, the Taliban banned female students from attending higher education institutions with immediate effect.
+The following day, 21 December 2022, the Taliban revoked their plans for gender-inclusive education altogether and instituted a ban on all education for all girls and women around the country, alongside a ban on female staff in schools, including teaching professions.
 Teaching was one of the last few remaining professions open to women.